Sweekrit-B/ootb/README.md

 setup.py build
 ```

-Make sure to use the py / python3 extension before these commands if necessary.
+Make sure to use the py (Windows) / python3 (Mac) extension before these commands if necessary.